-The Communication Arts/Literature Teacher Licensure concentration is for students who seek to be licensed to teach communication arts/literature in Minnesota.
-Students are encouraged to take courses toward their major during the first and sophomore years and to apply for the education licensure program no later than the spring of their junior year.
+The Communication Arts/Literature Teacher Licensure concentration is for students who seek to be licensed to teach English, Communication Arts, and Literature in Minnesota.
+Students are encouraged to take courses toward their major during the first and sophomore years and to apply for the education licensure program no later than the spring of their sophomore year.

-Students in both programs must work with advisors in the English Department and the Education Department in order to meet the professional requirements within the Education Department as well as the requirements for the major.
-Should licensure not be possible, graduation can be achieved through an English major, which requires at least two additional, specific courses, or through a communication studies major.
+Students must work with advisors in both the English Department and the Education Department in order to meet the professional requirements within the Education Department as well as the requirements for the major.
+Should licensure not be possible, graduation can be achieved through an English major or a Communication Studies major, both of which would require additional coursework.

-Prerequisite: ENL 111, or HON 111, or ENL 112
+Prerequisite: ENL 111